Local Mom Entrepreneurs

 By Karen Wilson

-Jonesy Wood Designs – Jonesy Wood
+Jonesy Wood Designs – Jonesy Wood (pictured above)

 Jonesy Wood began her foray into jewelry design when she owned a local boutique that specialized in designer clothes for women.
 “I was always interested in creative design, and I love jewelry,” she says.